vitreo12/AlgaLib/README.md

 AlgaLib
 =======

-This is the *SuperCollider* implementation of *Alga*, an interpolating live coding language.
+This is the *SuperCollider* implementation of *Alga*, an interpolating live coding environment.

-*Alga* is a new language for live coding that focuses on the creation and connection of sonic modules.
+*Alga* is a new environment for live coding that focuses on the creation and connection of sonic modules.
 Unlike other audio software environments, the act of connecting *Alga* modules together is viewed as an essential component of music composing and improvising, and not just as a mean towards static audio patches.
 In *Alga*, the definition of a new connection between the output of a module